floatzcss/floatz/README.md

   </div>
 </div>
 ```
-See it in action: http://codepen.io/floatz/pen/QwyOWd<br />
+See it in action: http://codepen.io/floatz/pen/QwyOWd

+Following this principles any layout based on layouters and spacers can be made responsive.

-See it in action: http://codepen.io/floatz/pen/raxYOv
+See it in action: http://codepen.io/floatz/pen/raxYOv<br />
+...

 The following *responsive spacers* are provided out of the box: